AdamBrodzinski/meteor-generate/README.md

 ### Components
-`mgen comp <name>` Re-useable widgets that are not tied to a page.
+`mgen component <name>` Re-useable widgets that are not tied to a page.
 These should be able to be included in any page on the app.
-These are typically things like the header, footer, etc... `mgen comp header` outputs the follwing:
+These are typically things like the header, footer, etc...
+Appends the Sass import into the `styles/_components.scss` file.
+`mgen comp header` outputs the follwing:

 ```
 └── client